End-to-end-provenance/RDataTracker-vagrant/README.md

 # RDataTracker-vagrant

-Vagrant script to setup Ubuntu image for RDataTracker demo
+Vagrant script to provision an Ubuntu image to run RDataTracker demo

 ## Installation